CCHSC AmeriCorps Senior 918

 • CCHSC Native Nations SDP will utilize a stipend volunteer model for 25 Super Volunteers.

 Program Overview: Native Nations SDP awards are three-year grant awards that cover a three-year performance period.
 All Performance Measure targets reflect the grantee’s three-year goals.
-Projects have a period of performance of July 1, 2023 to June 30, 2026.
+Projects have a performance period from July 1, 2023, to June 30, 2026.
 Projects may include a six-month planning period, included in the three-year performance period.

-Senior 918 super volunteers and members prohibited activities while serving: Political activities, Religious activities, Labor or anti-labor activities and any activities that would displace/supplant employed workers
+Senior 918 super volunteers and members are prohibited to do these activities while serving: Political activities, Religious activities, Labor or anti-labor activities, and any activities that would displace/supplant employed workers